 - ¼ cup tomato puree 50g

-- ⅓ cup chopped basil leaves 15g - or 1 tbsp dried basil plus 1 tbsp dried oregano
+- ⅓ cup chopped basil leaves 15g - or 1 tablespoon dried basil plus 1 tablespoon dried oregano

-- 2 garlic cloves minced or 1 tsp garlic powder
+- 2 garlic cloves minced or 1 teaspoon garlic powder

-- 1 small onion finely chopped (50g) or 1 tsp onion powder
+- 1 small onion finely chopped (50g) or 1 teaspoon onion powder

 - ½ pepper